Saint Joseph's Mission (Williams Lake): Duncan Sticks

-During the coroner's investigation, in an interview of Duncan Sticks' sister, she claimed that they were being served rotten beef, and if the students refused to eat it, they would be tied up and blindfolded and starved for a day; and also that other students would be struck across the face with a strap; and that she ran away from school the previous fall and that no one had come after her.
-Many other students echoed the claims of rotten food, and added claims of being stripped naked and beaten, and held in solitary confinement for many days, as many as twelve days.

-The enquiry worried the school, such that they sent a priest to the Alkali Lake reserve before the coroner arrived and instructed the people to say nothing about the death to any white men.
+Duncan Sticks' sister said in an interview during the coroner's investigation that the children were served rotten beef, and if they refused to eat it, they would be tied up and blindfolded and starved for a day.
+She also said that other students had been struck across the face with a strap and that she had run away from the school the previous fall and that no one had come after her.
+Many other students echoed the point about food, and additional complaints surfaced of being stripped naked and beaten then held in solitary confinement for as long as twelve days.
+The school sent a priest to the Alkali Lake reserve before the coroner arrived and instructed the people there to say nothing about the death to any white men.
 The principal also sent a desperate letter to the coroner and the jury offering to open up the school for a personal inspection.
 A number of staff at the Mission were pressured to change or recant their testimony to the jury.

-The principal stated that students had been running away from school regularly, claiming the food quality was poor.
-The principal also stated that the boys were denied water after dinner in order to prevent them from wetting their beds at night.
+The principal stated that students had run away from school regularly, saying the food quality was poor and that the boys were denied water after dinner to prevent them from wetting their beds.
 At the conclusion of the coroner's inquest, the jury made a recommendation for an independent inquiry into the school, but no independent inquiry took place.
 Indian Affairs was instead authorized to conduct its own investigation, in which they discounted all claims of misconduct made during the inquest, and dismissed Brophy as a troublemaker.
 Indian Affairs told the children it was their own fault for not asking for more food, and that it was wrong to resist discipline, and that the Indigenous people themselves were the problem.
 The following Christmas, the children wrote a letter to the Deputy Superintendent of Indian Affairs, apologizing for being bad, promising to become better.

 At the Mission, Mr. Brophy's dismissal and the subsequent scandal led the Mission to view all laymen as untrustworthy teachers, and subsequently nearly all of the laymen working at the school were dismissed.
-The Oblate Brothers took over teaching trades, while the Sisters of the Child Jesus took over the teaching of academic subjects to the boys on top of their duties to the girls.
+The Oblate Brothers took over teaching trades, while the Sisters of the Child Jesus taught academic subjects to the boys in addition to their duties to the girls.